AACC Virtual Education Day

 Adrienne Nirdé

-Director, African American Heritage Commission, Civil Rights History Trails
+Director, NC African American Heritage Commission, Civil Rights History Trails

 Adrienne Nirdé previously worked in museums and cultural institutions, including the President James K. Polk State Historic Site and the Earl Scruggs Center.
 She has a real interest in sharing diverse stories, particularly those that have not yet been told.